sce/flot/API.md

 according to the time zone that the visitor is in, which means that the ticks will shift with the time zone and daylight savings of each visitor.
-This behavior is enabled by setting the axis option "timezone" to the value "browser".
+This behavior is enabled by setting the axis option `timezone` to the value `browser`.

 If you need more time zone functionality than this, there is still another option.
-If you include the "timezone-js" library
+If you include the *timezone-js* library
-<https://github.com/mde/timezone-js> in the page and set axis.timezone
+<https://github.com/mde/timezone-js> in the page and set `axis.timezone`
-to a value recognized by said library, Flot will use timezone-js to interpret the timestamps according to that time zone.
+to a value recognized by said library, Flot will use *timezone-js* to interpret the timestamps according to that time zone.

-Once you've gotten the timestamps into the data and specified "time" as the axis mode, Flot will automatically generate relevant ticks and format them.
-As always, you can tweak the ticks via the "ticks" option
-- just remember that the values should be timestamps (numbers), not Date objects.
+Once you've gotten the timestamps into the data and specified `time` as the axis mode, Flot will automatically generate relevant ticks and format them.
+As always, you can tweak the ticks via the `ticks` option (just remember that the values should be timestamps (numbers), **not** `Date` objects).

-Tick generation and formatting can also be controlled separately through the following axis options:
+Tick generation and formatting can also be controlled separately through the following *axis* options:

 ```js
 minTickSize: array